Go back to normal view

 But I Want my Child Baptised At Another Church

 That’s not a problem.
-While a child is usually baptised in the parish where they live, we realise that you may have very close family ties with another church somewhere else in the country.
+While a child is usually baptised in the parish where they live, we realise that you may have close family ties with another church somewhere else in the country.
 But please do think about how you intend to keep the promises that you will be making and please contact us to let us know of your plans.